geoffkip/DataDetective/platform/README.md

 ## TODO:
 - [ ] Reload final data set
-- [ ] Filter out "All States", "Pennyslvania", "Statewide" from returned results in `database.py`
+- [ ] Filter out "All States", "Pennyslvania", "Statewide", etc. from returned results in `database.py`
+- [ ] Create two axises on timeseries and column chart
+- [ ] Switch to Esri maps
+- [ ] For column and geo chart, only show measures based on selected year, month
+- [ ] Create a home page
+- [ ] Add county selector to column chart

 ## Setting up Google cloud virtual machine(VM)
 A virtual machine was set up using Google's compute engine.
 An instance with elasticsearch pre-installed was used from Bitnami --> https://console.cloud.google.com/launcher/details/bitnami-launchpad/elasticsearch?project=boreal-quarter-181516.
 It was provisioned with 2 GB ram.